sharkdp/bat/README.md

 ```

 There is also now a systemwide configuration file, which is located under `/etc/bat/config` on
-Linux and Mac OS and `C:\ProgramData\bat\config` on windows.
+Linux and macOS and `C:\ProgramData\bat\config` on Windows.
 If the system wide configuration
 file is present, the content of the user configuration will simply be appended to it.

 ### Format